CulturesSupports/CulturesSupports/README.md

 ### Cost of Having a Developer of Apps

-438 Million $ per years
+438 Million $ per Month
+19000 Million Per Year